 Power of Attorney

-As a result of Covid-19, the Law Society of Scotland have issued guidance, in relation to Powers of Attorney, which allows our solicitors to take instructions from you via telephone, email or Facetime.
-A solicitor would then arrange a video call with you in order to interview you and for you to demonstrate that your Power of Attorney has not yet been signed.
-If the solicitor is satisfied that you have relevant capacity, you would sign your Power of Attorney during the video call and have someone present to witness your signature.
-Thereafter, you would send the signed Power of Attorney to our office for the solicitor to complete the certificate attached at the back of the Power of Attorney document.
+Covid -19 restrictions - we are able to take your instructions via telephone, email or video call and, thereafter, would provide you with a draft of your Power of Attorney document.
+As meetings and home visits are still limited, we can offer a video call to interview you so that you can demonstrate that your Power of Attorney has not yet been signed.
+If we are satisfied that you have the relevant capacity, you would then sign your Power of Attorney during the video call.
+Thereafter, you would send the signed Power of Attorney to us for a solicitor to complete the certificate attached at the back of the Power of Attorney document and to witness your signature.
+We are also able to offer socially distanced meetings and home visits for those who do not have access to suitable technology or who would prefer a face-to-face meeting.
 Our team are here to help.

 A Power of Attorney gives a trusted person the ability to make decisions on your behalf and is a vital part of planning for the future.
 This person can be given appropriate powers to manage your care and medical treatment as well as your financial affairs as and when required.